Goals from Rhian Brewster and Billy Sharp put Bristol City to the sword as Heckingbottom makes a winning start

-Sheffield United vs Bristol City: Rhian Brewster and Billy Sharp ensure Paul Heckingbottom's reign starts with a win
+Sheffield United vs Bristol City Highlights: Rhian Brewster and Billy Sharp ensure Paul Heckingbottom's reign starts with a win

 Sheffield United, we’ve discovered, have a curious relationship with results.